Top 47 ETL Interview Questions & Answers (2025)

 1. Data Extraction: The extraction phase involves collecting data from various source databases.
 In this case, each regional database represents a data source.
 If the databases in use are SQL-based, direct SQL queries can be utilized to aggregate the data.
 But be aware that the combined result set may exceed your computer’s memory capacity.

-As an alternative, consider leveraging data marts or Online Analytical Processing (OLAP) systems if they house the required data per region.
-This method is more efficient compared to resource-intensive processes such as streaming and the use of Big Data frameworks.
+Alternatively, consider leveraging data marts or Online Analytical Processing (OLAP) systems if they house the required data per region.
+This method is more efficient than resource-intensive processes such as streaming and using Big Data frameworks.

 1. Data Transformation: This stage encompasses cleaning and restructuring the data into a suitable format for reporting and analysis.
 Some specific transformations that may be required include data normalization, type conversions, null handling, and even aggregation.